Commercial Pilot Licence (CPL) Integrated Course

 The Commercial Pilot Licence (CPL) can open doors to many opportunities across aviation.
 It enables you to fly as the pilot in command of a single engine aircraft, or as the co-pilot of a multi-crew aircraft conducting commercial operations within Australia.

 This 150 hour integrated course provides the pathway to gaining a CASA CPL, but without a corresponding tertiary/VET qualification (such as a Diploma-CPL).
-This course is intended for the student that requires greater flexibility in training to be able to conduct full-time or part-time study.
-The 150 hour course may be conducted full-time over 38 weeks or it may be spread out part-time up to 3 years duration.

 The flight training is conducted in single-engine aircraft.
 There are two main phases: